Science

 KS2

-Children increase their working scientifically knowledge and are expected to make predictions and present their findings using increasingly complex scientific diagrams, classification keys, scatter graphs, bar and line graphs.
+Children increase their working scientifically knowledge and are expected to make predictions and present their findings using increasing complex scientific diagrams, classification keys, scatter graphs, bar and line graphs.
 Children will start to learn about taking accurate measurements and build on these to then be able to select and use the appropriate scientific equipment to support their investigations.
 Pupils begin to evaluate their findings and to develop this into making new predictions for future investigations.